CJVisser/Zabbix-Dashboard-Gauge/README.md

 ![Dark Mode Gauge Cluster](images/gauge-image-small-dark.png) Open a dashboard and click 'Edit Dashboard' in the upper right.
 Click '+ Add' to add a widget.
 You should see 'Gauge' as a new selection in the add widget dropdown.

 Each widget requires an Item, Gauge Label, Gauge Minimum and Maximum, and Minor Tick Marks.
 Only numeric item types are supported.
 If you dont want minor tick marks, enter 1.
-If you configure highlighted regions they will overlap and there is no collision detection.
-Each region is applied in layers, from first to third.
+Highlighted regions can overlap and there is no collision detection.
+Regions are applied in layers, from first to third.

 ![Dashboard Gauge](images/gauge-edit-widget.png)
 ## Bugs